ppandya12/IndividualProject2021/README.md

 The main HCI issues which I will be focusing on with this interface are; human perception, usability, age/special needs issues and navigation.

-Tasks users would be able to carry out (Functionality):
+Tasks you can carry out on the interface:
 - Log in to their account
-- View/Request Prescriptions
+- Logout of their account
-- Book/Change/Cancel Appointments
+- Book Appointments
 - View the medical centres opening times
 - Access Services
+- View Screening information
 - Contact the centre
 - Request for a member of the centre to contact them
-- Register with a GP
 - View Important Updates
-- Search the website

 # Visuals
 I uploaded a video to show you how the website works and looks. https://youtu.be/_Ygp7Bi_wpQ

 # Installation/ How to Use
 On git hub, select the MedicalWebpage branch.
 Click on index.html, this will lead you to the homepage.
+On the homepage you can fill in a form if you would like the medical center to contact you.
 By typing in 'john' for the username and 'smith' as the password, you will then be signed in (you will see the name john smith appear in the top right hand corner).
 If incorrect, you will be notified of this.
-On the homepage you can fill in a form if you would like the medical center to contact you.
-In addition to this, by clicking the book appointments button you will be able to access the book appointments page where you can fill in a form.
+In addition to this, when you scroll down there is a grid of 4 images, by clicking the book appointments button under the corresponding image, you will be able to access the book appointments page where you can fill in a form.
 This page can also be accessed by hovering over 'appointments' in the nav bar -  a dropdown will appear, click on 'book Appointment'.